Google Chat: Features

 Google Chat is divided into two sections, chat and spaces.
 The Chat section contains direct conversations with other people and group conversations.
 In addition to be able to access Google Chat from its website and app, Google Chat can also be accessed through its integration with the Gmail website and app.

 In May 2022, Google announced that Chat would display banners warning users against potential phishing and malware attacks coming from personal accounts.
 This development for Google Chat was the latest attempt to prevent phishing and security breaches for users.

+In July 2023, Google added new features to attain feature parity with other widely used instant messaging.
+The new chat features include: smart compose (also available in Gmail and Google Docs), editing & deleting of messages for consumer accounts (previously restricted to Google Workspace accounts only), message quoting, read receipts in group chats, text hyperlinking, hiding inactive conversations, ability to add apps from Google Workspace Marketplace for more features.